treee111/wahooMapsCreator/README.md

 If anything is unclear or just wrong, write an issue!

 ### Overview of the steps
-The steps for all OS are similar:
+The steps for all OS are similar: <!-- no toc -->
 1. [Download wahooMapsCreator and install required programs](#download-and-install-required-programs)
 2. [Run wahooMapsCreator for your country](#run-wahoomapscreator)
 3. [Copy the map-files to your device](#copy-the-map-files-to-your-device)